 According to recent estimates from the federal government's National Institute on Alcohol Abuse and Alcoholism, 6% of men and 3% of women were alcoholics.
 That translates to nearly 8 million alcoholics in the United States.
-As many as 1.5 million of them seek treatment each year.
+Alcohol and Drug Detox Centers are scattered throughout the United States.
+As many as 1.5 million people seek treatment each year.
 Some enroll in inpatient and outpatient alcoholism treatment programs and supplement that with regular attendance at AA and other self help group meetings.
 Others find success with AA and similar self help groups alone.
 Some turn to psychotherapy.
 Some quit drinking completely on their own.

 Alcoholism is a complex disease with physical, social and psychological consequences; not only for alcoholics but also for people closest to them.
 In the past, alcoholism was often viewed as a moral weakness or character flaw; it was thought that the person could stop drinking if he or she really wanted to.
 It wasn't until 1970, that people began to understand and accept that alcoholism is a life threatening, chronic disease involving psychological and physical dependence on alcohol.

 There is a distinction between alcoholism and alcohol abuse.
 The latter is a less severe problem; unlike alcoholics, alcohol abusers do not develop physical withdrawal or compulsive alcohol use.
 However, like alcoholics, their drinking has negative health, economic and social effects.
 Both alcoholics and alcohol abusers need treatment, although the goals differ.
 In most cases of alcohol abuse, the goal is to limit drinking, while for alcoholism, it is to stop drinking altogether.

 Why some people become alcoholics remains a mystery, although most scientists now agree that a combination of genetic and environmental factors increases a person's vulnerability.